locie/pySIP/docs/content/advanced.rst

 is used to estimate the parameters.
 In pySIP, a Square Root Kalman filter is used to estimate the states and the parameters.

-It is written using :ref:`https://numba.pydata.org/` to speed up the computation as much as possible.
+It is written using `numba <https://numba.pydata.org/>`_ to speed up the computation as much as possible.

 The estimator hold the model (and its parameters) and will use provided data to estimate and predict the states and their covariance.
 You can have a look at